rackerlabs/recap/README.md

 ```
 DATE=`date +%Y-%m-%d_%H:%M:%S
-ROTATE="7"
 ```

 `DATE` is the format of the date header at the top of the reports/email

-`ROTATE` is the number of files to maintain for rotation purposes

 Additional optional variables are as follows: